GrzegKrol/10x-cards/.ai/groups-implementation-plan.md

 - Optimize database queries by indexing columns used for searching.

 ### 9. Implementation Steps
-1. Define validation for `group_id` (UUID).
+1. Define validation for `group_id` (UUID) in `src/lib/schemas/groups.schema.ts`.
-2. Implement the service function in `src/lib/services/groupService.ts` to fetch group details.
+2. Implement the service function in `src/lib/services/group.service.ts` to fetch group details.
-3. Create the endpoint in `src/pages/api/group.ts`.
+3. Create the endpoint in `src/pages/api/groups/[groupId].ts`.
 4. Test the endpoint and update the documentation.

 ---